stack-of-tasks/pinocchio/README.md

 ## Citing Pinocchio

-To cite **Pinocchio** in your academic research, please use the following bibtex line:
+To cite **Pinocchio** in your academic research, please use the following bibtex lines:
 ```
 @misc{pinocchioweb,
       author = {Justin Carpentier and Florian Valenza and Nicolas Mansard and others},